-Loans held for investment primarily consists of first and subordinate mortgages deemed ineligible for sale.
-These loans bear interest at annual rates ranging from 0.01 to 6.46 percent.
-The loans mature on various dates ranging from May 2020 through November 2046.
+Loans held for investment primarily consist of first and subordinate mortgages deemed ineligible for sale.
+These loans bear interest at annual rates ranging from 0.0 to 5.4 percent, with original terms ranging from 10 to 30 years and maturity dates ranging from April 2023 through December 2049.
 From time to time, the Organization will assist qualified mortgage note holders through a loan modification process.
-These loan modifications are not material to the financial statements as of and for the year ended March 31, 2020 but have the potential to be material in future periods.
+These loan modifications are not material to the financial statements as of and for the years ended March 31, 2021 and 2020 but have the potential to be material in future periods.